 No two coops are ever the same.
 There are hundreds of designs to choose from.
 The layout of your mobile coop will depend on your shelter needs, flock size and the materials you select (repurposed items or supplies purchased from a hardware store).

 Are you ready to build a chicken tractor for your homestead?
-Get the plans to make a mobile a-frame shelter by purchasing The Small-Scale Poultry Flock book.
+Get the step by step plans to make a mobile a-frame shelter by purchasing The Small-Scale Poultry Flock book.

 More Backyard Chicken Tutorials